Dealing with dog fleas

 Spotting the signs

-You can tell if your dog has fleas when he is scratches or bites excessively or develops a rash on his skin, Eggs or flea dirt (dark, hard pellets of digested blood) either in his fur or on his bedding are also a good indicator.
+You can tell if your dog has fleas when they scratch or bite excessively or develops a rash on their skin, Eggs or flea dirt (dark, hard pellets of digested blood) either in the fur or on bedding are also good indicators.

 Your vet can recommend a number of treatments to help quickly eliminate fleas and their eggs.
 These usually work by killing adult fleas (and turning your pet into a walking flea death trap!) or by weakening larvae.

-Because treatment usually only affects fleas in one of their life stages it is important to supplement any treatment with diligent cleaning of your dog's bedding.
+Treatment usually only affects fleas in one of their life stages so it is important to supplement any treatment with diligent cleaning of your dog's bedding.

 Be wary of flea treatment products not provided by your vet.
-As ever, it is always wise to consult with your vet before beginning any sort of treatment on your animal.
+As always, it is wise to consult with your vet before beginning any sort of treatment on your animal.